 EXPLORE OUR Newcomers MINISTRIES

-1st Sundays after the second service in the Library (February, April, June, October, December)
+1st Sundays at 12:30 pm in the Library (February, April, October, December)